 Clerks Abacus Activity

 Why use an abacus?
-This activity will take young people back in time to when Russians lived at Fort Ross and used the Russian abacus.
-American students today can benefit greatly by knowledge of this tool that emphasizes place value in a base ten system.
+This activity will teach you how to use an ancient method of calculations that was widely used during the Russian era at Metini / Fort Ross.
+Students today can benefit greatly by knowledge of this tool that emphasizes place value in a base ten system.
 This manipulative tool can be used to model/represent quantities, round quantities to a specific place value, add, subtract, multiply, and divide (including regrouping).

 The Russian Abacus – The “national calculator” (or s’chyoty) was used until the mid-1990’s in Russian businesses.
 This abacus consists of eleven wires with beads.
 Counting from the bottom, wires 1-3 have 10 beads, wire 4 has 4 beads, and wires 5-11 have 10 beads.
 For the 10 beaded wires, the first 4 beads and last 4 beads are one color and the middle 2 are a contrasting color to enable quicker, visual counting.
 The fourth wire seems to be a place holding wire (similar to decimal point).
 All wires above that represent whole number place values.
 Typically, the unit represented is the ruble (or Russian unit of currency).
 To enter the number 5874, move to the left edge in the eighth wire 5 beads, in the seventh wire 8 beads, in the 6th wire 7 beads and in the 5th wire 4 beads.